dsrvlabs/mina/Mina performance dashboard.md

 And all of this amazing features will be presented to mina community members in testnet 4.1 for FREE.

 ## Why should I use it?
-Mina performance dashboard is an open-sourced project and anyone can visit the repository at the link (here), follow the setup instructions and run their own hosting server.
+Mina performance dashboard is an open-sourced project and anyone can visit the repository at the link (https://github.com/dsrvlabs/mina-performance-dashboard), follow the setup instructions and run their own hosting server.
 However, running a monitoring server in addition to your block producer & snarker node is a very huge burden both in terms of time and money.
 As a team for developing the dashboard, DSRV would like to share our technical and operational knowledge with community members and help you to better run your own node.
 Mina community members can use our service for FREE and better run & operate nodes to produce more blocks and snarks!